 Copan Ruinas is open seven days a week 8 am – 4 pm.
 Due to the hot Honduran climate, it is recommended to go early in the morning.

-Lastly, if you’re interested in knowing more about the ruins and its history, the Museum of Archaeology, located in downtown Copan Ruinas, has an entrance fee of $2.
+Lastly, if you’re interested in knowing more about the ruins and their history, the Museum of Archaeology, located in downtown Copan Ruinas, has an entrance fee of $2.

 And one last tip… be careful when climbing up the ruins.
 It’s relatively easy to trip and fall.
 Talking from experience!
 I made my personal sacrificial blood donation there.